 Many different medications and drugs can affect your TBG levels.
-Some of these are medications that you might take frequently, such as high dosage aspirin and birth control pills containing estrogen.
-Other medications that can impact your serum TBG level test results include:
+Some of these are medications that you might frequently take, such as aspirin and birth control pills containing estrogen.
+Other medications that can affect your serum TBG levels include:

 Tell your doctor about all medications you take, even those that may seem harmless, such as aspirin and birth control pills.
-Your doctor will then be able to advise you as to whether you should temporarily stop taking any of these medications before your TBG test.
+Your doctor may then advise you to stop taking any of these medications temporarily before your TBG test.

 This test simply involves drawing blood.
-After collecting your blood sample, your healthcare provider will send it to a laboratory where it will be tested for your TBG level.
+After collecting your blood sample, your doctor will send it to a lab for testing.

 Every blood draw carries some risks.
-Generally, any complications you experience will be minor and will resolve without treatment.
-These involve slight bleeding after the procedure and a small bruise at the site where the needle was inserted into your vein.
+The risks you experience will likely be minor and resolve without treatment.
+These involve:

 The exact standards for normal results may vary depending on your doctor and lab.
 Ask your doctor for an explanation if you have concerns.

-High TBG levels do not always indicate that you have a problem.
+High TBG levels don’t always indicate that you have a problem.
 High results on this test are normal in pregnancy and in newborns.

-- acromegaly (you have too much growth hormone and the body grows disproportionately as a result)
+- acromegaly, which occurs when you have too much growth hormone and the body grows disproportionately as a result

-- acute illness (any time you are sick, your body’s production of thyroid hormones tends to decrease)
+- acute illness because your body’s production of thyroid hormones decreases when you’re sick

-- nephrotic syndrome (a group of syndromes caused by kidney damage that include protein in the urine and high cholesterol levels)
+- nephrotic syndrome, which is a group of syndromes caused by kidney damage that can lead to protein in the urine and high cholesterol levels